FireDragonGameStudio/FmvMaker/README.md

 { [ {...},{...},{...},{...},{...},{...},{...} ] }
 ```

 So there is one pair of curly brackets (one bracket at the beginning and on at the end), which defines a single element scope.
 The square brackets represent an array.
 This array is the collection of either **Video Data** elements or **Clickables**, depending on what file you're creating.
-Curly brackets, within the square brackets represent the scopre for an item (represented by ...) of the previous defined array.
+Curly brackets, within the square brackets represent the scope for an item (represented by ...) of the previous defined array.
 It´s simple right?
 Usually there is some formatting done, to keep the overview.
 Like this:

 ```
 {